Malav-P/soundstream/index.md

 ### 🎧 Real vs. Fake Audio Samples

+We take 100 samples from the `dev-clean` subset of LibriTTS for testing.
 We report a ViSQOL score of 2.40 which is well below the numbers reported in the original soundstream paper.
 Not sure why.
 Suggestions welcome.

 | Timestep | Real Audio | Fake (Generated) Audio |
 |----------|------------|------------------------|